dkleftogi/AmpliSolve/README.txt

 and if the compilation is successful you will find the following binaries: computeCounts, AmpliSolvePreProVC, AmpliSolveVC, AmpliSolveCN and AmpliSolvePreProCN

+If you face any problem with the dependencies, versions or other compilation issues please contact the developer at dimitrios DOT kleftogiannis AT icr DOT ac DOT uk

 Pre-compiled Binaries
 ====================================================================================================

-We provide pre-compiled binaries of all programs generated on MacOSX (El Capitan 10.11.5) and Centos7 (7.1.1503)
+We provide pre-compiled binaries of all programs generated on MacOSX (El Capitan 10.11.5) and Centos7 (7.1.1503).

+Althought is not reccomended to provided pre-compiled binaries this might help some users.